-The Monterey Public Library Strategic Priorities 2017-2019 were adopted by the Library Board of Trustees on Wednesday, April 26, 2017.
+The Monterey Public Library Strategic Priorities 2021-2023 were adopted by the Board of Library Trustees on Thursday, December 3, 2020.

 Mission: Monterey Public Library is a welcoming community, cultural, and learning center for people of all ages.
 We encourage discovery, share the joy of reading, celebrate Monterey’s history and heritage, and protect the right to know.

 Vision: Inspire, Delight, and Educate All: the Library IDEA!